antonbobrov/nextjs-starter/README.md

 ## P.S.
 Use next@13.4.7 (13.4.8+ reloads the whole page instead of hot replacement when editing child components of _app.tsx)

-## P.S.
-Use next@13.4.7 (13.4.8+ reloads the whole page instead of hot replacement when editing child components of _app.tsx)

 ## Getting started
 Create **.env.local** file with the following contents:
 ```